-Within “interactive entertainment”, there actually exist a number of forms – patterns of design that work in a certain way.
-Only by understanding these forms can we proceed with guidelines for better interactive system design.
+Within “interactive entertainment”, we can divide things into four forms – patterns of design that, in theory, work in a certain way.
+By understanding these forms can we develop guidelines for better interactive system design within those forms.
 Please note that the words used here are new, prescriptive definitions for words, designed for use by specialists, and not intended to override/remove other usages.

 Notes on the VALUES